frederic-perez/AmE-dictionary/data/dictionary.md

 __flail__ _v_ :eight::hammer: (flailed, flailing)
 __flair__ _n_ :nine::m: __1__ A special or instinctive aptitude or ability for doing something well. _Syn_ aptitude, talent, gift, knack _She had a flair for languages._ __2__ Stylishness and originality. _Syn_ style _He hopes to bring back that flair._
 __flak vest__
-__flak__ _n_ :seven: If you’re taking flak, chances are you’re in a bad situation and taking fire from an enemy.
+__flak__ _n_ :eight: If you’re taking flak, chances are you’re in a bad situation and taking fire from an enemy.
 Flak can refer to criticism — or worse, shots at airplanes.
 Artillery designed to shoot upward at airplanes. _Flak juice._ _Lynch took flak for staying on the bench._ _You’re going to get so much (flak)._
 __flake__ _n slang_ An eccentric person; screwball.
 __flaky__
 __flambeau__ _n_